ipfabric/docs/docs/support/known_issues/Vendors/Fortinet_FortiGate.md

 	Ensure, that there is at least one interface with SSH or Telnet allowed, and this interface is accessible from IP Fabric VM.
 To do so, navigate to **Network --> Interfaces** and check the **Access** column.

 Now it's time to create a new snapshot or add your FortiGate to an existing one.
 All VDOMs should be discovered as separate devices named as `<hostname>/<VDOM_name>`.
 If not, check the connectivity report in IP Fabric web interface and search for an IP address of your FortiGate.

+## Known Bugs

+### FortiGate 300D Interface Flap

+**Known Affected platforms**: 6.0.*

+**Description**: Running `get system interface transceiver` command on FortiGate 300D running version `6.0.*` can cause some interfaces to flap.
+This has been confirmed by Fortinet however no bug ID has been received.
+Transceiver task has been disabled for any device matching this vendor, model, and version.

+**Fix**: Upgrade to newer version of FortiGate.